lubianat/quali_phd/manuscript.md

 Additionaly, I contribute to the ontology development, actively engaging in the Cell Ontology GitHub repository (<https://github.com/obophenotype/cell-ontology>) and contributing with new terms and assertions.
 I edit the ontology with the software for ontology editing Protégé v.
 5.5.0 (<https://protege.stanford.edu/>).

-### Status of cell type info on Wikidata
+### Status of cell type info on Wikidata and the Cell Ontology

-Status of cell type information on Wikidat was acessed via SPARQL queries combined with processing in python and is available at <https://colab.research.google.com/drive/1GvQXOs51_U8icdGMtKXMeLOXKM8pXWet#scrollTo=szvBWI9zr_AA>
+Status of cell type information on Wikidat was acessed via SPARQL queries combined with processing in python and is available at <https://colab.research.google.com/drive/1GvQXOs51_U8icdGMtKXMeLOXKM8pXWet#scrollTo=szvBWI9zr_AA>.

+Counts of cell classes in the Cell Ontology were performed via regex matching on Cell Ontology releases following the code available at https://github.com/lubianat/cell_ontology_count.

 # Preliminary Results